edmicro-tech/nocodb/packages/noco-docs/docs/065.table-details/table-details-overview.md

 ## Webhook

-Webhooks are essential for real-time communication and automation between NocoDB and external systems.
+Webhooks are essential for real-time communication and automation between MicDB and external systems.
 They serve several crucial purposes:

-1. **Instant Notifications:** Webhooks enable immediate notifications when there are changes in your NocoDB database.
+1. **Instant Notifications:** Webhooks enable immediate notifications when there are changes in your MicDB database.
 This real-time information can be crucial for timely responses to important events, such as new data entries, updates, or deletions.

 2. **Automation:** They facilitate the automation of processes by triggering actions in external systems based on database events.
-For example, you can automate tasks like sending emails, updating spreadsheets, or syncing data with other applications in response to changes in NocoDB.
+For example, you can automate tasks like sending emails, updating spreadsheets, or syncing data with other applications in response to changes in MicDB.

-3. **Integration:** Webhooks allow you to seamlessly integrate NocoDB with other tools and services, enhancing the overall functionality of your database.
+3. **Integration:** Webhooks allow you to seamlessly integrate MicDB with other tools and services, enhancing the overall functionality of your database.
 This integration can streamline workflows, improve data consistency, and reduce manual data entry.

-4. **Bulk Operations:** NocoDB's support for webhooks in bulk endpoints makes it efficient to handle multiple records simultaneously.
+4. **Bulk Operations:** MicDB's support for webhooks in bulk endpoints makes it efficient to handle multiple records simultaneously.
 This is especially useful when dealing with large datasets or when you need to perform batch operations in external systems.

-In summary, webhooks in NocoDB empower you to create dynamic, responsive, and interconnected workflows by keeping external systems in sync with your database's activities.
+In summary, webhooks in MicDB empower you to create dynamic, responsive, and interconnected workflows by keeping external systems in sync with your database's activities.

 ![image](/img/v2/table-details/details-webhook.png)